 Manufacturing is also a major facet of the Central County economy.
 Much of the industrial space can be found in the Anaheim Canyon Business Park which is the largest industrial district in Orange County.
-Notable companies who have corporate offices or headquarters within Anaheim include AT&T, Kaiser Permanente, Panasonic and CashCall.
+Notable companies that have corporate offices or headquarters within Anaheim include AT&T, Kaiser Permanente, Panasonic and CashCall.
 The city features more than 13,000 businesses, many of which focus on retail trade, electronics, aerospace and manufacturing.

 Things to do in Central County

 There is no shortage of post-work or weekend activities in the Central County area.
 Central County has arguably the best dining options in the elite Orange County culinary scene like The Ranch, Blind Rabbit or Olive Tree.
-The Central County is also known to have great bars, music venues, museums and theater performances.
+Central County is also known to have great bars, music venues, museums and theatre performances.
 Additionally, this county is home to two professional sports teams: the Los Angeles Angels and Anaheim Ducks.

 Transport links in Central County